britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Context in Queries

-Contexts are used in queries as they are in assertions (see {{context-in-assertions}}).
+Context is used in queries as it is in assertions (see
-Assertion contexts in an answer to a query have to match some context in the query in order to respond to a query.
-However, there are a few additional considerations.
-An assertion can only exist with a specific context, while queries may accept answers in multiple contexts.
-The Contexts part of a query is a sequence of context specifiers taken to be in order of decreasing priority.
-A special null context (represented by the empty string) indicates that assertions in any context will be accepted.
-Any context in the Contexts part of a query may additionally be negated, in order to note that assertions in those contexts are not acceptable.
-Negated context name appearing in the Contexts part of a query before the null context expresses "any context except these".
+{{context-in-assertions}}).
+Assertion contexts in an answer to a query have to match the context in the query in order to respond to a query.
+The Context section of a query contains the context of desired assertions; a special "any" context (represented by the empty string) indicates that assertions in any context will be accepted.

 Query contexts can also be used to provide additional information to RAINS servers about the query.
-For example, contexts can provide a method for explicit selection of a CDN server not based on either the client's or the resolver's address (see {{RFC7871}}).
+For example, context can provide a method for explicit selection of a CDN server not based on either the client's or the resolver's address (see {{RFC7871}}).
 Here, the CDN creates a context for each of its content zones, and an external service selects appropriate